-As of 31 December 2020 and 2019 the shareholder of the Bank was 2404 S.A., Bank code B224715, registered at 76, Grand Rue, L 1660 Luxembourg, Luxembourg.
+As at 31 December 2021 and 2020, the shareholder of the Group was 2404 S.A., company code B224715, registered at 76, Grand Rue, L - 1660 Luxembourg, Luxembourg.
 The shareholder owns 100% of the Bank's shares.

-In 2020, the Bank has shares of one class, which are owned by one shareholder 2404 S.A.
+In 2021 and 2020, the Group has shares of one class, which are owned by one shareholder 2404 S.A.
 Controlling ultimate persons are individuals holding 50% of shares each.

-In 2020 PayRay Bank, UAB established a company PayRay SIA.
+In 2020, the Bank established a company PayRay SIA.
 The Bank became the parent company of PayRay SIA owning 100% of the share capital of PayRay SIA.
 PayRay SIA is the Bank's subsidiary.
-The accounting policies of the subsidiary are based on the same International Financial Reporting Standards (IFRS) as the Bank's.
-Financial data of PayRay SIA is included in the consolidated financial statements prepared by the Bank.
+The accounting policies of the subsidiary are based on the same International Financial Reporting Standards (IFRS) as the Group's.
+Financial data of PayRay SIA is included in the consolidated financial statements prepared by the Group.